 You’re probably wondering if I tried on my sister’s parachute pants when I was alone, and you’d be correct.
 I, like, totally felt like a rock star when I wore them.
 The nylon material felt as sleek and supple to the touch as it looked to the eye, and the tight feeling felt like a real turn-on.
 I can recall the “SWISH, SWISH” sound when the legs rubbed together, a magical sound to go with the thrill of wearing them.

-As nice and alluring as my sister’s parachute pants were, they weren’t as sexy as the pair worn by my Evil Wicket Stepbrother’s girlfriend, Cheri (not her real name, by the way).
-I never had the gumption to confirm this with her, but Cheri’s parachute pants looked as if they were made not of nylon but pure black satin; they appeared to be an even suppler version of my sister’s pair.
+As nice and alluring as my sister’s parachute pants were, they weren’t as sexy as the pair worn by my Evil Wicked Stepbrother’s girlfriend, Cheri (not her real name, by the way).
+I never had the gumption to confirm this with her, but Cheri’s parachute pants looked as if they were made not of nylon but pure black satin, making them an even suppler version of my sister’s pair.
 A photo of Cheri wearing her parachute pants appears in one of my high school yearbooks, and the photo doesn’t do justice to how magical they appeared in person.
 (That the photo was in monochrome black and white sure didn’t help.)

 With all that, it’s not surprising when I mention that Evil Wicked Stepbrother got into trouble with the law once or twice in his younger days.
 And with that, I venture into Part 3 of this post and something briefly advantageous for my crossdressing side: After graduating from high school and before leaving home for… let’s just say a few months of training out of state, Evil Wicked Stepbrother got into trouble with the authorities in another county (for what misdemeanor, I can’t remember).
 So, he decided to hightail it past the state line and elude the jurisdiction seeking him out, with Cheri and a couple of their friends in willing tow.